Pooksoft/Biophysical-TXTL-Model-Code/README.md

 the code for the P70-deGFP model and the P28 negative feedback model.

 ### Scripts
-Each model subdirectory contains scripts to solve or analyze the model equations
+Each model subdirectory contains scripts to solve or analyze the model equations:

 Script | Description
 ---: | ---